When not supporting technology needs in the K-12 industry, Jeremiah enjoys camping and spending time offline in the great outdoors.

-Day 2: New batteries are still holding up well at 93% remaining after about an hour of writing the night before.
-I plan on drafting up a new hub and working on it sporadically over the weekend after Christmas.
+- Day 2: New batteries are still holding up well at 93% remaining after about an hour of writing the night before.
+I plan on drafting up a new article and working on it sporadically over the weekend after Christmas.

-Day 9: 76% charged and no writing done last night.
+- Day 9: 76% charged and no writing done last night.
 I fixed my issues with my desktop PC by unfortunately re-installing Windows 10.
-This evening is a bit more promising for getting a chance to write and get my thoughts down for a new Hub topic.
+This evening is a bit more promising for getting a chance to write and get my thoughts down for a new article topic.

-Day 12: Starting off at 72% charged today.
-With freezing temps that creeped in over night, I'll be working on a new Hub, although I have others saved up from Christmas break that I need to find photo's for and publish.
+- Day 12: Starting off at 72% charged today.
+With freezing temps that creeped in over night, I'll be working on a new article, although I have others saved up from Christmas break that I need to find photo's for and publish.

-Day 14: 69% today.
+- Day 14: 69% today.
 Yesterday I wasn't terribly productive.
-I worked on beefing up an upcoming hub that I'll publish down the road.
+I worked on beefing up an upcoming article that I'll publish down the road.
 Who knows what will happen tonight!

 Overall I'm happy with this hack, even though I've been too busy to do any real writing lately